tanakrit-d/Appium-Swipe-Actions/README.md

 ## Defining a Scrollable Region
 This library divides the viewport into four bounds: upper, lower, left, and right.
 The default values can be overwritten.
 Using these bounds, we then define a 'scrollable region'.
 We can then perform our scroll/swipe actions within this space.
-The impetus for this, is to recreate scrolling/swiping behaviour more similar to a user and avoid hardcoding co-ordinates.
+The impetus for this is to recreate scrolling/swiping behaviour more similar to a user and avoid hardcoding co-ordinates.
 Additionally, it avoids the automation attempting to perform actions on top of elements (such as headers or footers).
 ![Viewport Diagram](resources/viewport_scrollable_bounds.png)

 ## Code Snippet